A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration

-The signal strength requirement on $\lambda$ is in the same vein as the singular gap condition appearing in the classical matrix perturbation theory. \end{Remark}
+The signal strength requirement on $\lambda$ is like the singular gap requirement in classical matrix perturbation theory and this guarantees the subspaces perturbation errors in \eqref{ineq: singular space upp bnd d = 3} are nontrivial. \end{Remark}

-\begin{Remark}[Mode-$k$ Singular Subspace Linear Convergence Property] From \eqref{ineq: max singular bound d = 3}, we know after $t$ steps, the upper bound of $e_t := \max_{k = 1,2,3} \left\|\sin\Theta\left(\widetilde{\U}^{(t)}_k, \U_k\right)\right\|_q$ can be decomposed into two parts.
-The first part is a fixed quantity over iterations which represents the intrinsic estimation error due to the perturbation of the observed data.
-The second part decreases linearly to $0$ with respect to the iteration number and could be viewed as the avoidable error by leveraging the low multilinear rank structure of $\bcT$. \end{Remark}
+\begin{Remark}[k-mode Singular Subspaces Linear Convergence Property] From \eqref{ineq: max singular bound d = 3}, we know after $t$ steps, the upper bound of $e_t := \max_{k = 1,2,3} \left\|\sin\Theta\left(\widetilde{\U}^{(t)}_k, \U_k\right)\right\|_q$ can be decomposed into two parts.
+The first part is a fixed quantity over iterations which represents the intrinsic estimation error due to the fact the observed data is perturbed.
+The second part decreases linearly to $0$ w.r.t. iteration number and could be viewed as the avoidable error by leveraging the low multilinear rank structure of $\bcT$. \end{Remark}

-\begin{Remark}[Unilateral Perturbation Bounds for Mode-$k$ Singular Subspace] Our tensor perturbation bounds on singular subspace share the same spirit as the unilateral perturbation bounds on singular subspace of matrix SVD in \cite{cai2018rate}.
-Consider the matrix perturbation setting mentioned in Section \ref{sec: error terms of Z} with the additional assumption that $\T$ is rank-$r$ and has SVD $\U \bSigma\V^\top$. \cite{cai2018rate} showed that the upper bound of $\|\sin\Theta(\widehat{\U}, \U)\|$ can be written as $\frac{a_1}{\lambda} + \frac{a_2}{\lambda^2}$, which can be interpreted as the sum of first and second order perturbations.
-In Theorem \ref{th:HOOI d=3}, the upper bound of $\left\|\sin\Theta\left(\widehat{\U}_k, \U_k\right)\right\|_q$ can be also written as $\sum_{i=1}^3 \frac{a_i}{\lambda^i}$ which can be interpreted as summation of the first, second, and third order perturbations.
-This phenomenon also generalizes to order-$d$ case in Theorem \ref{th:HOOI general}.
+\begin{Remark}[Unilateral Perturbation Bounds for k-mode Singular Subspaces] The perturbation bounds of singular subspaces share the same spirit as the unilateral perturbation bounds of singular subspaces of SVD in \cite{cai2018rate}.
+Consider the matrix perturbation setting mentioned in Section \ref{sec: error terms of Z} and in addition assume $\T$ is rank $r$ and has economic SVD $\U \bSigma\V^\top$, then it has been shown in \cite{cai2018rate} that the upper bound for $\|\sin \Theta(\widehat{\U}, \U)\|$ can be written as $\frac{a_1}{\lambda} + \frac{a_2}{\lambda^2}$ which is the sum of first and second order perturbations.
+In Theorem \ref{th:HOOI d=3}, the upper bound of $\left\|\sin\Theta\left(\widehat{\U}_k, \U_k\right)\right\|_q$ can also be written as $\sum_{i=1}^3 \frac{a_i}{\lambda^i}$ which can be interpreted as summation of the first, second and third order perturbations and this phenomenon also generalizes to order-$d$ case in Theorem \ref{th:HOOI general}.